In the Master’s programme Ancient History, you will explore the rich and vibrant history of the Mediterranean world during Classical Antiquity.

 The Master's programme in Ancient History offers students a stimulating environment in which to study a broad range of historical issues pertaining to the ancient world.
-The course is unique in that it offers a joint degree programme by which the University of Amsterdam and the VU (Free University) collaborate together, allowing students to become acquainted with the specialisations of a wide range of staff members of both universities.
-Students will thus not only follow a focused programme of courses, but will also be able to develop their own interests within the field of Greek and Roman antiquity.
+The course is unique in that it offers a joint degree programme in which the University of Amsterdam and the Vrije Universiteit collaborate, allowing students to become acquainted with the specialisations of a wide range of staff members of both universities.
+Students will follow a focused programme of courses and be able to develop their own interests within the field of Greek and Roman antiquity.

 Ancient History is an accredited degree programme of Classics and Ancient Civilizations.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Classics and Ancient Civilizations and the title Master of Arts (MA).

 |Type||Regular study programme|